apetribegames/Cyberpunk-RED/content/Things/Ohashi's Tracker.md

+---
+aliases:
+  - tracker
+---

-A device given to the Crew by [[Ohashi]] to track the [[Memory Chip|memory chip]] he wants retrieved.
+A device given to [[the Crew]] by [[Ohashi]] to track the [[Memory Chip|memory chip]] he wants retrieved.
 It’s handheld, with a screen and some dials, and shows a glowing dot marking the location of the [[Memory Chip|memory chip]] overlayed on top of a wireframe map of Night City.

 [[Ignacio “Nacho” Alvarez - Vulcan|Nacho]] inspected the tracker and deduced that it was built to track objects broadcasting over a specific frequency.
 It looks like it could be pre-war technology.